deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 		option	delay_root	'5'
 		option	check_fs	'1'

-The global section tells OpenWRT, to not mount any drives that to not have their own sectinoc in fstab (anon_*).
+The global section tells OpenWRT, to not mount any drives that do not have their own section in fstab (anon_*).
 Auto_* to mount any file system and swap space, from the fstab.
 Delay mounting for 5 seconds, and perform a file system check if needed.